 Kitron has implemented Ethical guidelines that reflect Kitron core values and Kitron corporate social responsibility.
 Kitron has implemented an ethical advisory committee whose task is to review and suggest updates of ethical guidelines, decide and/or advice in ethical dilemmas, conduct risk analysis and implement relevant actions and make periodical reviews.

 The board's review on Corporate Social Responsibility is presented in the Annual report.
+This year's report is prepared in accordance with the Oslo Stock Exchange Guidelines for Corporate Social Responsibility Reporting.

 Health, safety and environment